Move over stuffed squash, Stuffed Pumpkins are here! They’re topped with gruyere cheese and have a delicious homemade turkey sausage filling.

 Ingredients and substitutions

-- Yellow onion – white onion or shallots would also work.
+- Yellow onion โ white onion or shallots can be used too.

-- Garlic – freshly minced garlic is best but jarred minced garlic will work in a pinch.
+- Garlic โ freshly minced garlic is best but jarred minced garlic will work in a pinch.

 Turkey sausage

-- Fennel seeds – anise or dill seeds will provide a similar taste.
+- Fennel seeds โ anise or dill seeds will provide a similar taste.

 How to make stuffed pumpkins

-- Add in the garlic, kale and wine.
+Stir in the kale and wine.

 Frequently Asked Questions